 If you have a criminal record and you need to get your police record expunged you can apply at the Department of Justice, under the South African Expungement of a Criminal Record in terms of the Criminal Procedure Act, 1977 (Act 51 of 1997).

-If your application application to have your police record expunged is successful you will no longer be considered convicted of that crime.
+If your application to have your police record expunged is successful you will no longer be considered convicted of that crime.
 Your criminal record will be removed permanently from the national criminal register.

 Once you have your police record expunged you can honestly tell employers and any other interested parties that you have not been convicted of a crime.
 The expunged criminal record will no longer show on employer background checks.